Homemade liqueurs are easy to make and fun; great gifts too. Homemade Raspberry Liqueur is beautiful and delicious!

 If you can only find 80 proof, that’s fine too although 80 proof does not extract quite as much flavor from the fruit so you might have to let it stand for another week.

 Last summer I had dessert on my mind.
-I served little scoops of ice cream in cordial glasses topped with some of the liqueur and then just a touch of shaved chocolate.
+I served little scoops of ice cream in cordial glasses topped with some of my homemade raspberry liqueur and then just a touch of shaved chocolate.
 I’m not sure one was enough but it sure was delicious!

 This is just too easy; no excuses…get started now, I promise you won’t regret it!

-- 24 oz of fresh or frozen raspberries (Equates to 4 of the small boxes at the grocery that weigh 6oz each)
+- 24 oz of fresh or frozen raspberries 4 of the small boxes at the grocery that weigh 6oz ea

 - 1 cup of sugar